-When I was young our tradition on Easter was to get up before the rooster crowed and head to church with all of our best potluck brunch items kept warm in crockpots.
+Growing up, my family’s tradition for Easter was to get up before the rooster crowed and head to church with all of our best potluck brunch items kept warm in crock pots.
 We would have a sunrise service, literally in the dark as the sun arose.
 Then we enjoyed a huge brunch with our church family.

 When I met and married Jason, his grandma Doodle would invite all the extended family to her house after church for an Easter feast.
 There were always various potluck items brought, but there were certain things that she included every year.

 “Oh these are a hundred times better than the ones you usually make!” came his enthusiastic reply.

 Uh this year happened to be the first year that instead of making my homemade baked beans, I just bought a can that said, ” Baked Beans,” heated it up, and placed it on the table!
 Oh how I laughed.
 That’s when I realized, he likes them runny.
 To me baked beans are thick!
 If you like them runny, you can still use my recipe, just don’t cook them as long! 😉

 Old Fashioned Potato Salad

 My potato salad is one of my dishes people rave over.
 Once I’ve taken it to a potluck, it’s always requested.
 I can’t take credit for it though.
 I learned how to making it helping my mom, and she learned it helping her mom.
 It’s tried and true and passed down generations.